rousso1/scss-root-selectors/README.md

    * Hard to know the visual output just by looking at the code.
    * Bloated stylesheets may lead to performance problems.
    * Its hard to write scoped CSS.

 ---

 ## The Solution
 1. The architecture of scss in your project
 2. 7 Guidelines to rule them all
-3. dry.scss library to enhance expression ability
+3. root-selectors-helpers.scss library to enhance expression ability
 4. A well configured SCSS linter.
 5. A grunt task to enforce namespacing.